Urban Green Lab

 How to Apply

-Please email your cover letter, resume, and three professional references (email, phone, and nature of each affiliation) to Todd Lawrence, Executive Director, at email@example.com.
-References will not be contacted without prior approval.
-Combine all documents into one PDF file with your full name as the file name and write “Education Manager” in the email subject line.
-Incomplete submissions will not be considered.
-No phone calls, please.
+Please email your cover letter, resume, and writing sample to Todd Lawrence, Executive Director, at firstname.lastname@example.org.
+Instead of a resume, you may include a link to your LinkedIn profile or online biography in your cover letter.
+Your writing sample can be anything, but proposals, campaign pitches or related donor correspondence is ideal.
+Combine all documents into one PDF file with your full name as the file name and write “Development Manager” in the email subject line.
+Incomplete submissions and follow-up inquiries will not be considered.
 Only applicants selected for consideration will be contacted.
 Applications are accepted until the position is filled.
 All correspondence is confidential.
 Background check required.